puppetlabs/puppet-specifications/language/types_values_variables.md

 Optional Typing
 ---
 Typing is optional.
-When something is not typed, it has the type `Optional[Variant[Object, Type]]`, i.e. undef, any instance, or any type (which is every possible type).
+When something is not typed, it has the type `Object`, i.e. undef, any instance, or any type (which is every possible type).

 The Type System
 ===============